-(14) Proposed by Andrei Sakharov, these particles are theorized to decay into a neutral pion [["PIE"-on]] and a positron.
+(19) These particles are theorized to have a half-life of 1.67 times 10 to the 34th years and would decay into a neutral pion [["PIE"-on]] and a positron.
 These particles can capture an electron through inverse beta decay.
 These particles make up the nucleus of the protium isotope of hydrogen.
 For the point, name this positively charged baryon [[BAY-ree-on]], which forms the nucleus with neutrons.